digitallawyer/openlegaldictionary/_definitions/contractor.md

 ---
 title: Contractor
 permalink: "/definitions/contractor.html"
-body: This term ls strictly applicable to any person who enters Into a contract, (Kent
+body: This term is strictly applicable to any person who enters Into a contract, (Kent
   v.
 Rallroad Co., 12 N. Y. 628J
 published_at: '2018-07-07'
 layout: post